-Among the internationally renowned faculty who are affiliated with the Trudeau Centre for Peace and Conflict studies:
+Among the internationally renowned faculty who are affiliated with the Trudeau Centre for Peace, Conflict and Justice:

-Prof. Wendy Wong is Director of the Trudeau Centre for Peace and Conflict Studies and is Assistant Professor of Political Science.
+Prof. Wendy Wong is Director of the Trudeau Centre for Peace, Conflict and Justice and is Assistant Professor of Political Science.
 Her main research interests lie at the crossroads of International Relations and Comparative Politics.
 She is interested in the politics of organization, why human being choose to act collectively, their choices to go about doing it, and the effects of those choices.
 Research interests include: human rights, humanitarianism, international law, social movements, indigenous politics, the rights of ethnic minorities, and the role of networks.
 Her research has been supported by the Social Sciences and Humanities Research Council and the Canadian Institute for Advanced Research, Successful Societies research program.
 Her book, Internal Affairs, was published by Cornell University Press in 2012.
 She received her PhD in Political Science from the University of California, San Diego.
+Go to Prof Wong's website

 Prof. Vera Achvarina’s research focuses on human security and mobilization of people for armed conflict.
 Her current work examines the conditions under which children are recruited by non-state armed groups.
 She has published several articles, including in the journal International Security and Political Science Quarterly.
 She is currently preparing her first book, Adult Abductors and Child Conscripts: Explaining Child Soldier Recruitment by Non-state Armed Groups, which examines the aspects of child recruitment in intrastate wars.
 Prof. Achvarina holds a Ph.D. in International and Public Affairs from the University of Pittsburgh, USA.
 In 2006 she was a visiting researcher at the International Peace Research Institute, Oslo, Norway.